one the road

-Next, I took time off the bike to focus on mountaineering, and that year successfully summated Washington State's highest peaks.
+Next, I took time off the bike to focus on mountaineering, and that year successfully summited Washington State's highest peaks.
 During this time I became inspired by the Furnace Creek 508.
 I began training for it in January of 2004 by riding with the Seattle Randonneurs.
 Even with my initial ride I was finishing well along side ultra cycling and RAAM veterans, helping me realize that this was something I had a talent for.

 next >